Dr Chanèl Rossouw

 Then inside, whether you like it or not

-Fear and misplaced guilt rushed into my heart – I’d just flown to Namibia and spent a week with my family.
+Fear and misplaced guilt rushed into my heart — I’d just travelled to Namibia by airplane and spent a week with my family.
 My sister’s kids were young and would be at risk for complicated forms of TB if they were to become ill from it.
 Would my friends get sick?
 What about my colleagues and all the patients I’d seen?
-Being aware of TB and experiencing it personally is different; it reminded me of how connected I am to everyone and everything around me – I’m a daughter, a sister, an aunt, a friend, a partner, a housemate, a neighbor, a colleague, a doctor, a patient.
+Being aware of TB and experiencing it personally is different; it reminded me of how connected I am to everyone and everything around me — I’m a daughter, a sister, an aunt, a friend, a partner, a housemate, a neighbor, a colleague, a doctor, a patient.
 Wherever I’d been, TB had been as well.
 I was scared for myself, but more so that it would hurt people around me.

 My body was ill and while waiting to hear what type of TB I had, it allowed the fear of drug-resistant TB to burn in my mind.
 It felt dark around me.
 I felt dissociated from who I am, like a stranger to myself.

 If there were no people bringing hope in the war against TB, I would have had to wonder for weeks what would happen to me.
 TB would have continued to suppress my body, mind and life.
 Fortunately, I got to make use of new technology that can have the answer ready in a few hours and the following day I received a call from the pathologist: “You have TB and it’s sensitive to Rifampicin”.
 He seemed surprised by my audible relief, but I knew I was lucky — 6 months of first-line TB drugs and a treatment success rate of 78% was the best case scenario (stats from the Global Tuberculosis Report in 2015, the year I was diagnosed).